elysemontano/elyse-lecture-notes/rails/active-record-intro.md

   - Generate will create files and folders in a rails app the rails way
   - Utilizes Active Record Datatypes (go to rails docs on dev.to) Since we are dealing with data, we will have some specific datatypes we will need to work with that are specific to Active Record.
-  - We need to decide now the structure the database and what type of data will be stored
+  - We need to decide now the structure of database and what type of data will be stored

 In this case, I am going to be creating a schueduler where I will need day date and event.